Configure and activate using the user interface

 -

 Index permissions: Lets you select whether to index Sitecore permissions on the documents.
 When permissions aren’t indexed, all indexed documents are available to anonymous users.
 When permissions are indexed, a security provider is created in Coveo to ensure user access to documents follows Sitecore permissions.
-If your site contains secure content, we recommend that you index the permissions.
+If your site contains secure content, index the permissions.

 -